disi-unibo-nlp/math-games/README.md

-# MathGames: A Benchmark from the International Mathematical Games Competition
+# MathGames: A Benchmark from the International Mathematical and Logical Games Competition

 This repository contains the code and data for our **EMNLP 2025 Main Track paper**:
 📄 [Can Large Language Models Win the International Mathematical Games?](https://aclanthology.org/2025.emnlp-main.488.pdf)